silvacms/documentation/source/silva/extension/index.rst

   $ ./bin/buildout

-This will let you use your egg while you will develop it, otherwise you will have to install it each time you want to test your code using the command ``easy_install``.
+This will let you use your egg while you will develop it, otherwise you would have to install it each time you want to test your code using the command ``easy_install``.

 .. note::

-  - Here used the `nested_namespace` template to create our egg.
+  - Here use the `nested_namespace` template to create our egg.
 If you plan to create something called `silva.extension` (there is no `app`), you can use the `basic_namespace` template of `paster`.

-  - Because of the use of specific Zope python package, only present in a Zope environment, you may not be able to use your egg outside Zope.
-That also means you can't create an egg called `silva.mytech`, and `silva.mytech.extension`, if the first uses some specific Zope package, otherwise operations on this egg (building, uploading) may fail due to missing imports (these operations are not done by Zope or in a Zope environment).
+  - Since you are using a specific Zope python package only present in a Zope environment, you may not use your egg outside Zope.
+This also means you cannot create and egg called `silva.mytech`, and `silva.mytech.extension`, if the first extension uses a specific Zope package, otherwise operations on the this egg (such as building and uploading) may fail due to missing imports.
+Operations like building and uploading are not handled by Zope or in the Zope environment.

-From now, you should be able to restart your Zope instance, in ZMI, go on `Control_Panel`, them `Products Management` and you will see your extension in the listing.
+At this moment you should be able to restart your Zope instance and see your new extension.
+In the ZMI, go to the `Control_Panel`, then `Products Management` and the extension should be in the listing.

 Installation into the Silva Root
 --------------------------------

-You need to have an installer which is going to install our extension in the selected Silva root.
+To do this you need an installer which is going to install your extension in the selected Silva root.
 An installer is a class that defines the following methods:

 ``install``